nandchandravadia/ASystemsNeuroscienceApproachtoContinualLearning/README.md

-# A Systems Neuroscience Approach to Continual
+# A Systems Neuroscience Approach to Continual Learning

 Abstract of the paper: